 3)Not Checking How to Get From the Airport Before Your Departure

-Now obviously this one isn’t nearly as serious as the previous one, but it could end up costing you a lot of extra moola!
+Now obviously this one isn’t nearly as serious as the previous one, but it could end up costing you hundreds of dollars!
 You may assume that there will be an Information Desk when you arrive, but depending on the size of the airport and when you arrive, there may or may not be.

 And you don’t want to count on that.
 Otherwise, how will you know which taxis are the unofficial (and more expensive ones)?
 Usually (but not always) there are public transportation options.